 PowerShell was always a mighty tool to automate stuff, hut with the first versions we were limited in some functionally.
 With the release of version 3 and 4 PowerShell got even more powerful.
 With the latest PowerShell version 5, which is included in Windows Server 2016 and Windows 10 and also can be downloaded for older versions of Windows, Microsoft added some cool new functionality.
-The first thing I am writing about is the Set-Clipboard and Get-Clipboard cmdlets.
+The first things I am writing about are the Set-Clipboard and Get-Clipboard cmdlets.
 The cmdlets allow you to get access to the clipboard of your Windows machine.

-For example if you use CTRL + C or Copy the files from explorer:
+For example, if you use CTRL + C or Copy the files from explorer:

 You can use this cmdlet: